amin-norollah/JS-code/README.md

 The following is a list of pages that I developed:

 ## 1. **Web development projects**
- Here I want to introduce my new open-source projects that I developed.
+ Here I want to introduce the new open-source projects that I developed.

  ### CSite back-end using .Net 6:
  It is my first full open-source back-end project that I used it for my teaching as well.
-I tried to use most recent and modern technologies it its developement.
+I tried to use the most recent and modern technologies in their development.
  The below list is the main technologies that I used:
 - Build data-driven RESTful API
 - Using MS SQL server database and Entity framework